Dush1604/Chill-Pill/chill-pill-master/README.md

 A medication reminder and calender web application

-Created by Jack Koskie, Eric Du, and Dushyant Saini for ICS4U
+Created by Dushyant Saini, Jack Koskie, and Eric Du for ICS4U

 ## Features